ahmadnajmi90/nexscholarsys/docs/ARCHITECTURE.md

 -   `QdrantService`: Interacts with the Qdrant vector database to store and search for embeddings.
 -   These services are called from Controllers or background Jobs.

-### Python Scraping Service
+### Google Scholar Scraping Service

-To handle the dynamic, JavaScript-heavy nature of Google Scholar, a separate Python service is used.
+Google Scholar profile scraping is handled by an enhanced PHP-based service with pagination support.

--   **Location**: `scripts/scholar_scraper.py`
+-   **Location**: `app/Services/EnhancedGoogleScholarService.php`
--   **Technology**: Uses Playwright to control a headless browser, allowing it to interact with the page (e.g., click "Show more" buttons) just like a user.
--   **Execution**: It is called from a Laravel background job (`ProcessGoogleScholarScraping`) via a `Symfony/Process` command, passing the Scholar profile URL as an argument.
-The results (publication data) are returned as a JSON string to be parsed and stored by Laravel.
+-   **Technology**: Uses Guzzle HTTP Client with Symfony DomCrawler for HTML parsing.
+Implements URL-based pagination to scrape all publications (not just the first page).
+-   **Anti-Detection**: Employs rotating user agents (20+ browsers), realistic HTTP headers, random delays (5-10s), cookie persistence, and CAPTCHA detection to minimize blocking risks.
+-   **Execution**: Called from `ScrapeGoogleScholarJob` background job.
+Loops through paginated URLs (`cstart=0,100,200...`) until no more publications are found.
+-   **Supporting Services**: `UserAgentPool` for browser rotation, `config/scraping.php` for configuration.

 ## Integration Points